Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Comparative study of HOS and HOSR distributions: A numerical investigation

 \subsection{Dimensional analysis: Effect of dimensions}

-In this subsection, we have studied the effect of dimension $N$ on the observed value of $\beta'$ for both HOS and HOSR.
-We have considered the cases of COE and GOE, both with and without superposition.
+In this subsection, we have studied the effect of dimension $N$ on the observed value of $\beta'$ for both HOS and HOSR distributions.
+The cases of COE and GOE, both with and without superposition are considered.
 The motivation for this dimensional analysis comes from the result, where similar asymptotic behavior is observed for the nearest neighbor statistics of both circular and the Gaussian ensembles.

-In Ref.~\cite{tekur2018higher}, the authors have studied finite-size effects for the HOSR in the case of the Gaussian ensemble and the GOE spin chain.
+In Ref.~\cite{tekur2018higher}, the authors have studied finite-size effects for the HOSR distribution in the case of the Gaussian ensemble and the GOE spin chain.
 It is observed that as $N$ increases, the obtained $\beta'$ converges to the predicted value.
 The convergence is faster for smaller $k$.
 They also claim that the predicted value agrees very well for both circular and the Gaussian ensembles.
-In Ref.~\cite{rao2020higher}, the HOS is studied both numerically and analytically for the Gaussian ensembles.
+In Ref.~\cite{rao2020higher}, the HOS distribution is studied both numerically and analytically for the Gaussian ensembles.
 In these works, numerical exploration was restricted to some $k$.
-In our present work, we numerically explore in depth for large values of $k$ for both GOE and COE with and without superposition.
-Specifically, we study for $k=1$ to $20$.
-By analyzing our results from Tables~\ref{Table: COE_m2_DimEffectTable}-\ref{Table: GOE_m2_detailTable}, we observe the following: \\
+In our present work, we numerically explore in depth for large values of $k$, specifically for $k=1$ to $20$ using the $D(\beta')$ method.
+By analyzing our results from Tables~\ref{Table: COE_m2_DimAnalysistable}-\ref{Table: GOE_m2_detailTable} and the Figs.~\ref{fig: DimAnalysis_COE_GOE_m2}-\ref{fig: DimAnalysis_COE_GOE} (For convenience, refer the dimensional analysis tables in the supplementary material \cite{supplementry2025} for the values of $\beta'$ ), we observe the following: \\

-1. The case of COE and $m=2$:\\ In the $m=2$ case of COE, the observed values of the $\beta'$ (refer to Table \ref{Table: COE_m2_DimEffectTable} and Fig. \ref{fig: DimAnalysis_COE_GOE_m2}) remain almost the same except in some cases, where they differ by $\pm 1$, both for spacings and spacing ratios as we increase $N$.
-Here, we increase $N$ from $1000$ to $55000$, $n=300$ for each $N$ and given $k$.
-Also, from Tables \ref{Table: COE_m2_DimEffectTable} and \ref{Table: COE_m2_DimAnalysistable}, comparing both spacings and spacing ratios, we find that the values of $\beta'$ are the same for both up to $k=4$, and after $k\geq 5$, they started deviating from each other for a given $N$.
+1. The case of COE and $m=2$:\\ In the $m=2$ case of COE, the observed values of the $\beta'$ (refer to Fig.~\ref{fig: DimAnalysis_COE_GOE_m2} or the dimensional analysis table for the $m=2$ case of COE in the supplementary material \cite{supplementry2025}) remain almost the same except in some cases, where they differ by $\pm 1$, both for the distributions of spacing and spacing ratio as we increase $N$.
+Here, we increase $N$ from $1000$ to $55000$, keeping $n=300$ for each $N$ and a given $k$.
+Further, from Table~\ref{Table: COE_m2_DimAnalysistable} (or the dimensional analysis table for the $m=2$ case of COE in the supplementary material \cite{supplementry2025}), comparing both spacing and spacing ratio, we find that the values of $\beta'$ are the same for both up to $k=4$, and after $k\geq 5$, they started deviating from each other for a given $N$.
 Also, as $k$ increases, this deviation increases for a given $N$.\\